Existing Sewage Treatment Systems and Challenges

 Considerations for System Selection

 Today, there are a variety of ways to manage wastewater.
 Selecting a wastewater treatment method is highly location and context specific.
 Many factors dictate which type of system is more appropriate: a sewered, centralized treatment system or an onsite (decentralized) treatment system.
 The best solution for one community may not work for another.
-Considerations for system selection should include: See these case studies of work to centralize wastewater treatment on the island of Roatan, Honduras and Bonaire.
+Considerations for system selection should include:

 - Community Resources